- Postgraduate Certificate Specific Learning Difficulties / Dyslexia

 Approximately 10% of learners have dyslexia.
 Schools recognise that they need to understand, identify and support children with dyslexia.
 By acquiring specialist teaching and assessment skills around dyslexia, you’ll be a valuable addition to the school team.

 Our PGCert in SpLD/Dyslexia comprises two 30 credit modules that integrate both theory and practice.
 You’ll study through workshops, case studies and assignments, justifying your professional practice through research.
-Modules comprise taught sessions and assessed projects, and can be completed full-time or part-time.
+Modules comprise taught sessions and assessed projects.

 "Embarking on this course changed my life...
 The tutors are knowledgeable, attentive and inspiring.
 There is a real sense of coming together to share experiences and ideas, and what's really nice is that I'm still in contact with many people from our course and we continue to support each other professionally."Student feedback